 Based in the north-west, Bursa, the fourth largest city in Turkey, offers a fascinating insight into the Ottoman-era.

 Admittedly, the British Foreign and Commonwealth Office rightly advise against all travel within 10 km of the border with Syria.
 It also advises against all but essential travel to the provinces of Sirnak, Mardin, Sanliurfa, Hakkari, Tunceli, Gaziantep, Diyarbakir, Kilis, Siirt and Hatay.

 That still leaves a huge swathe of Turkey largely untouched by foreign feet, so we’ve put together a list of some of the best of the rest when it comes to off the beaten track destinations for property buyers in this wonderful country.

-Tasucu: The quiet backwater of Tasucu is located around a small bay on Turkey’s Mediterranean coast, 11 km (7 miles) southwest of Silifke.
+The quiet backwater of Tasucu is located around a small bay on Turkey’s Mediterranean coast, 11 km (7 miles) southwest of Silifke.
+It has quaint cobbled streets and is relatively free of the tourist crowds.
 It is best known as being the gateway to Northern Cyprus.
 Here you can catch an overnight ferry to the Turkish-controlled part of the island.